 Black Alliance for Peace

 P.S.
 We are completely dependent on the people.
-Put BAP on the right track in 2019.
+Contribute to BAP’s efforts to agitate around Venezuela.

 Photo credit: Answer Coalition